India's Supreme Court puts contentious farm laws on hold

 The laws, cleared by parliament in September, are now on hold and the court has also decided to set up an expert committee to hear the grievances of the farmers, who also say the new legal framework will benefit big companies and put them at a disadvantage.
 The court judgment came after a batch of petitions challenging the laws.

+The Supreme Court ruling "is certainly a setback" to the government led by Prime Minister Narendra Modi and "questions its capability in handling the situation", a political analyst said.
+"It also gives us a lesson that anybody ruling the country must pay attention to [what] people want."

-Thousands of farmers have been camping at the borders of the capital city for nearly 50 days in protest at the government's plan to liberalize the agriculture sector.
+Thousands of farmers have been camping on the outskirts of the capital New Delhi for nearly 50 days in protest at the government's plan to liberalize the agriculture sector.
 Eight rounds of talks between their leaders and the government have so far failed to break the impasse, and the next round is expected on Friday.

-Rakesh Tikait, a prominent leader of the farmers, said the protests will continue until the contentious laws have been withdrawn.
-"We will not go back home and [will] stay put at the protest site till our demand is met," he said after the court order.
+Rakesh Tikait, a prominent leader of the farmers, said the protests would continue until the contentious laws have been withdrawn.
+"We will not go back home and [will] stay put at the protest site until our demand is met," he said after the court order.

 Farmers, however, fear the reforms will lead to the dismantling of government-regulated wholesale markets and the minimum support price that they receive for their crops, leaving them at the mercy of private companies that may have the clout to dictate prices.